In Stock and Custom Order Handpans for sale

 At Saraz, we have developed one of the largest offered scale lists of any builder worldwide.
-This is mostly because we have developed 3 sizes of Saraz in order to stabilize the internal resonance of every note in our range.
 The long list of options can be intimidating however when our customers are trying to decide upon their first handpan.
 We hope that this article helps in your decision making process.

-Three things to consider when choosing a Saraz Handpan
+Two things to consider when choosing a Saraz Hand Pan

 We offer many different scales and scale types, however they can be broken down and organized into some fairly simple categories including: Minor, Harmonic Minor/Phrygian, Dorian, Major, and Mixolydian.
 The following is a brief description of the emotional feel of each.
 They are also listed in order of their popularity on the handpan.